 Where You’ll Go

-Recent graduates are now employed at University of Mississippi Medical Center, Mississippi Baptist Medical Center, St Dominic’s Hospital and most major medical centers in the area.
-Others are pursuing graduate work in nursing at the University of Mississippi, Vanderbilt University, University of Alabama-Birmingham, University of South Alabama and more.
+Recent graduates are now employed at University of Mississippi Medical Center, Mississippi Baptist Medical Center, St Dominic’s Hospital, and most major medical centers in the southeast.
+Others are pursuing graduate work in nursing at the University of Mississippi, Vanderbilt University, University of Alabama-Birmingham, University of South Alabama, and more.

 Our alumni are accomplished professionals, leaders in their organizations and communities.
-They include: Dean of Nursing and Allied Health at Hinds Community College Dean of the School of Nursing at William Carey College District 5 Coordinator of the Mississippi State Board of Health Past President of the National Council of State Boards of Nursing Past Executive Director of the Mississippi Board of Nursing Past President of the Alabama League of Nursing Directors of Nursing at Mississippi Baptist Medical Center, University Hospital at Durant and Methodist Hospital at Lexington Vice President for Nursing at Mississippi Baptist Medical Center
+They include: Dean of Nursing and Allied Health at Hinds Community College; Dean of the School of Nursing at William Carey University; District 5 Coordinator of the Mississippi State Board of Health; Past President of the National Council of State Boards of Nursing; Past Executive Director of the Mississippi Board of Nursing; Past President of the Alabama League of Nursing; Directors of Nursing at Mississippi Baptist Medical Center, University Hospital at Durant, and Methodist Hospital at Lexington; Vice President for Nursing at Mississippi Baptist Medical Center

 Our alumni are current and past members of the Mississippi Board of Nursing, Armed Forces officers serving throughout the world, mission workers in Chile, China, Guyana, Tanzania and Yemen, and faculty members in nursing education programs across the country.